Widar91/Thesis/README.md

-# The essence of Reactive Programming
+# The Essence of Reactive Programming

 * [Final Report](report/thesis.pdf)